MarcManiez/Intro-to-Rust/class-outline.md

 At this point I’m going to quote extensively from a [free online book](https://doc.rust-lang.org/stable/book/second-edition/) that I highly recommend (the first few chapters are particularly eloquent and well-illustrated, so it’s easy to get into!).

 The rules of ownership are simple at first glance:

-1. You don’t talk about ownership.

-End of class.
-See you next week...!

 1. Each value in Rust has a variable that’s called its _owner_.
 2. There can only be one owner at a time.